Boyos999/Boyos-Tes3mp-Scripts/README.md

 # Heart Fixer
 Fixes/re-implements a couple scripts relating to the final encounter of the main quest to work better in multiplayer when using journal sharing.
 No more end game scripts triggering from a bucket.

+ # Potion Tweaks
+Allows for easy adjustment of the value, weight, magnitude, and duration of player made potions.